ISCDtoolbox/MPD/README.md

 The mpdProgram will be installed in the newly created bin/ directory.
 In addition, a certain number of other iscd softwares (https://github.com/ISCDtoolbox) will also be installed.

-In the case where the commands inside the install.sh file failed, we list precisely below the needed external libraries (and of course their dependencies):
+In the case where the commands inside the install.sh file failed, we list precisely below the needed external libraries (and of course their dependencies, this is normally treated automatically with any package manager):

 * libpthread-stubs0-dev (0.3-4) which is the pthread stubs not provided by native libc, development files
 * libgomp1 (5.4.0-6ubuntu1~16.04.10) which is the GCC OpenMP (GOMP) support library